jonathanthomas83/documentation/prototype-kit/deploying-to-heroku-command-line.md

 - You have a new application set up in Heroku.
 (In top right hand corner of Heroku go to new > create new app)
 - (**Optional**) You have an SSH key added in Heroku.
 Managing SSH keys in Heroku
 - You do not have access to any production environments.
-- Your command line tools are up to date – **you can download the latest version form self service, search for Xcode command line tools**
+- Your command line tools are up to date – **you can download the latest version form 'Self Service', search for "Xcode command line tools"**

 ## 1. Install Oh-my-ZSH